 Put simply, a bond is when you lend money to an organisation and you receive a fixed amount of interest in return.
 Some bonds are more risky than others.
 Bonds issued by the UK government, known as gilts, are considered to be the most secure type of investment alongside savings accounts from regulated banks and building societies.

 Bonds are a way for companies or governments to raise money without issuing shares.
-You can buy a bond from a company, or from the government, which has issued a bond.
-In return, the bond issuer pays you a regular sum of money, known as interest.
+You can buy a bond from a company, or from the government.
+In return, the bond issuer pays you a regular sum of money, known as a coupon.
 At the end of the fixed term, you cash in your bond and get your money back.

-Different bonds carry different levels of risk, and when you're looking for the best corporate bond or gilt you need to think about how much risk you are willing to take with your money.
+Different bonds carry different levels of risk.
+Savings accounts and bonds are low risk, as are government gilts.
+Corporate bonds put your money at a higher risk, but are not as risky as shares.
+When you're looking for the best corporate bond you need to think about how much risk you are willing to take with your money.

 Bond prices rise and fall depending on a number of different factors, but the interest rate they pay you says the same once you have bought the bond.